arthurbabey/DeepMovieRecommender/README.md

 # DeepMovieRecommender
 This repository contains the code and dasaset (MovieLens-100k) to perform a graph convolutional matrix completion in order to predict movie ratings.
-The method and the code are based on Van der Berg et al. work, the source code can be found here: [Github repository](https://www.github.com/riannevdberg/gc-mc).
+The method is based based on Van der Berg et al. work, we use their source code which can be found here: [Github repository](https://www.github.com/riannevdberg/gc-mc).